 A Shul Dinner is a wonderful event.
 The members get together for a wonderful evening together; the Shul is celebrated and strengthened; the service of the honorees is recognized.
 However it takes a lot of work, and if not for its primary fundraising role, it would probably not be undertaken.

-As we’ve discussed previously, even a small 50 member family Shul in a rented space and a part-time Rabbi, can easily cost $75,000 a year or about $1,500 per family.
+As we’ve discussed previously in the “Back of the Napkin Cost to Run a Shul”, even a small 50 member family Shul in a rented space and a part-time Rabbi, can easily cost $75,000 a year or about $1,500 per family.
 You can’t charge $1,500 per family for membership in a small Shul, so you charge a few hundred for membership, a few hundred for Yomim Noraim seats, hope to raise a few hundred per family at a dinner, and sweat to make up the rest of the budget.
 The dinner is the key event around which fundraising can take place.
 Let’s look at four major processes: getting an honoree, picking a venue, encouraging member participation, making the event run smoothly.

 Getting members to agree to be honored is not simple.
 For a small shul of 100 or less active members, getting one couple (or individual) to be honored is fine.
 In our Shul’s earlier years we would honor 2 couples, but as the years passed we ran short of willing participants, so we usually honor 1 couple now.
 If we would have had the foresight, we would have honored 1 couple from the beginning.